hashicorp/packer-plugin-azure/.web-docs/components/builder/arm/README.md

   learn more about managed images.

 - `managed_image_storage_account_type` (string) - Specify the storage account
   type for a managed image.
-Valid values are Standard_LRS and Premium_LRS.
+Valid values are Standard_LRS, StandardSSD_LRS, and Premium_LRS.
   The default is Standard_LRS.

 - `managed_image_os_disk_snapshot_name` (string) - If